-References: California Department of Fish and Wildlife's Natural Diversity Database Quad Species List; California Natural Diversity Database, Planning and Community Development GIS, accessed January 31, 2021; U.S. Geographical Survey Topographic Quadrangle Map Series; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: California Department of Fish and Wildlife's Natural Diversity Database Quad Species List; U.S. Geographical Survey Topographic Quadrangle Map Series; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

-V. CULTURAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Cause a substantial adverse change in the significance of a historical resource pursuant to in § 15064.5? x b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? x c) Disturb any human remains, including those interred outside of formal cemeteries? х
+V. CULTURAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Cause a substantial adverse change in the significance of a historical resource pursuant to in § 15064.5? x b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? x c) Disturb any human remains, including those interred outside of formal cemeteries?
+X

 Discussion: The GPU EIR determined that impacts to Cultural Resources resulting from implementation of the General Plan were significant and unavoidable.
 The GPU EIR states that development that occurs pursuant to the General Plan, as amended by the project will result in changes to existing cultural resources.
 At the individual project level, there may be future projects that are consistent with the General Plan, comply with all state and local laws that are protective of significant historical resources, and still result in a significant adverse impact on a historical resource.
 Typically, this would be a project that demolishes or otherwise destroys a significant historical resource.
-Demolition or destruction cannot be mitigated under
+Demolition or destruction cannot be mitigated under CEQA.

-CEQA.
 The GPU EIR assumed that there would be development projects with this impact in the future.
 Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to Cultural Resources.

-A record search dated September 14, 2021 conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+A record search dated July 22, 2021 conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
 The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
-However, under the Zoning Ordinance for the A-2 zoning district, up to two single-family dwellings and one junior accessory dwelling unit (JADU) could be constructed on both Proposed Parcels A and B. A condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during future construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.
+However, under the Zoning Ordinance for the R-A zoning district, each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit.
+A condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during future construction; activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.